icibi/IrinCibi_BazesoftChallenge/README.md

-﻿# Author: Irin Cibi
-# Date: 19/07/2016

-# Blazesoft Slot Machine API
+﻿# Blazesoft Slot Machine API
 ## Overview

 This project is a .NET 8 Web API that simulates a slot machine game using MongoDB as the database.